microcks/microcks.io/content/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "The open source, cloud native tool for API Mocking and Testing" image : "images/cncf-sandbox-horizontal-color.svg" atom : "images/atom.svg"
+  title: "The open source, cloud native tool for API Mocking and Testing"
+  image: "images/cncf-sandbox-horizontal-color.svg"
+  atom: "images/atom.svg"
   #content : "A **dynamic**, **interconnected ecosystem** to help crafting **customized**, **multi-protocol universal** API **value chain**, powered by **cloud-native automation & standards** #APIOps"
   #content : "Microcks leverages API standards to provide uniform and multi-protocol approach, empowering your API and microservices lifecycle.
 It strengthen your ecosystem for crafting customized and versatile API value chain. #APIDevOps"
   #content : "Microcks leverages **API standards** to provide a **uniform and multi-protocol approach**, empowering your API and microservices lifecycle.
 Powered by **cloud-native automation**, it interconnects your API **value chain** ecosystem. #APIDevOps"